The day John took on the NZ bully boys

 Unlike many of his contemporaries, John was never slow to speak out about the dark side of the game.

-Having played his last match two years earlier at the age of 27 and started a new career in journalism, the Daily Express wanted to send him to two years later for the final weeks of the Lions’ invincible tour.
+Having played his last match two years earlier at the age of 27 and started a new career in journalism, the Daily Express wanted to send him to South Africa two years later for the final weeks of the Lions’ invincible tour.

-His exploits on the New Zealand tour three years earlier still fresh in the memory, Barry put his job at risk by refusing to go lest he was seen to be basking in the glory of former team-mates.
+His exploits on the tour three years earlier still fresh in the memory, Barry put his job at risk by refusing to go lest he was seen to be basking in the glory of former team-mates.
 He always maintained that had he gone he would have criticised the Lions for doing something similar to Hawke’s Bay in 1971.

 “It’s just as well I did not go because I would have had to castigate the team for the dirty play I witnessed on my television screen back home in Wales,” he said in his autobiography Barry John: The King.
 “This was the tour where the Lions used the infamous ‘99′ call.